 Creamy Asparagus and Pea Soup

-Thanks to almond milk, this vibrant asparagus and pea soup has a creamy texture that's so satisfying to enjoy as an appetizer.
-This recipe by Minimalist Baker calls for nine ingredients, and the best part is it only takes 30 minutes to make from start to finish.
-Plus, its bold color will look amazing on an Easter tablescape.
+Thanks to almond milk, this vibrant asparagus and pea soup makes for a creamy, satisfying appetizer sans dairy.
+The recipe, created by Dana of Minimalist Baker, calls for just nine ingredients, and the best part is it only takes 30 minutes to make from start to finish.
+Bonus: Its bold color will look amazing as part of your Easter tablescape.

-Something about the combination of citrus and brussels sprouts is just so heavenly, and this recipe by The First Mess balances these flavors to perfection.
-Serve up this dish as an appetizer—it's a light, crisp alternative to the typically heavy choices served on Easter.
-The recipe also includes direction for "bacon" bits and almond "parm" to give it an extra kick.
+There's something about the combination of citrus and brussels sprouts that is just so heavenly, and this recipe by The First Mess balances these flavors to perfection.
+Serve this slaw as an appetizer for a light alternative to the typically heavy dishes served on Easter.
+For added flavor, this recipe includes directions for "bacon" bits and almond "parm" which will satisfy any carnivore's cravings.

 Stuffed Spaghetti Squash

-Spaghetti squash is an amazing vegetable that's so satisfying to eat and easy to prepare.
-We love what The First Mess did with this recipe for stuffed spaghetti squash.
-Complete with garbanzo beans and a creamy arugula sauce—made with cashew butter—this recipe can be served as an appetizer or main course.
+Spaghetti squash is an incredibly easy vegetable to prepare (and makes for a delicious, vegan-friendly alternative to pasta).
+To put a spring twist on this autumnal staple, bookmark this recipe for stuffed spaghetti squash by Laura of The First Mess.
+Complete with garbanzo beans and a creamy arugula sauce—made with cashew butter—it can be served as an appetizer or main course.

 One-Hour Vegan Shepherd's Pie